THE SEVEN DAY BLUEPRINT

 What happened in the third millennium?

 When Abraham was first led by God to the land that his descendants were to inherit, it was called "the land of Canaan".
 It was filled with various Gentile nations.
-God, however, took the land from these Gentiles and re-designated it as the land of Israel.
+God however, took the land from these Gentiles, because of their wickedness, and re-designated it as "the land of Israel".

 In the third millennium therefore, we see the separation of the land of Israel (the earth) from the Gentile nations (the seas).

-Abraham was also promised to become a great people; his descendants, Israel, came out of Egypt in 2513AM.
-This is pictured in the creation of vegetation: The nation of Israel is pictured as a vine, a fig tree, an olive tree etc. Individuals are as well.
-Some examples are:
+Abraham was also promised that he would become a great people through his son Isaac, referring specifically to the nation of Israel.
+This is pictured in the creation of vegetation, and so in Scripture we see Israel pictured as a vine, a fig tree, an olive tree etc. Individuals are as well.
+For example:

 In Psalm 80:8-11, 14-15, Israel is depicted as a vine.
 Also in Isaiah 5:7.